Menu

 Does MoleMap disclose your personal information overseas?

-MoleMap has operations in New Zealand and Australia.
-Information for both Australian and New Zealand patients is stored in our secure data centre in New Zealand.
-A data sharing agreement is in place between MoleMap Australia and MoleMap New Zealand to ensure that this arrangement complies with both Australian and New Zealand privacy laws.
+MoleMap operates in both New Zealand and Australia.
+All patient information is securely stored in our New Zealand data centre.
+A data-sharing agreement between MoleMap Australia and MoleMap New Zealand ensures compliance with both countries' privacy laws.

 How can you access or seek correction of your personal information?

-You are entitled to access your personal information held by MoleMap on request.
-To request access to your personal information please contact our Privacy Officer in writing using the contact details set out below.
+You have the right to access your personal information held by MoleMap on request.
+To request access, please contact our Privacy Officer in writing using the details below.

-You will not be charged for making a request to access your personal information, but you may be charged for the reasonable time and expense incurred in compiling information in response to your request.
+There is no fee to request your information, but we may charge for the reasonable time and costs involved in compiling the information in response to your request.

 What should you do if you have a complaint about the handling of your personal information?